hydraulic-institute/edb/source/03_fluid-flow-III/05_fr-loss-ps.md

 (Curve BCD) shows an initial decrease in frictional losses (to Point C) after which the frictional losses again increases.
-The intersection of the pulp friction loss curve and the water frictional loss curve
+The intersection of the pulp frictional loss curve and the water frictional loss curve
 (Point D) is termed the onset of drag reduction.
 The velocity at this point is